awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 The Amazon ECS container agent supports a number of configuration options, most of which should be set through environment variables\.
 The following environment variables are available, and all of them are optional\.

 If your container instance was launched with a Linux variant of the Amazon ECS\-optimized AMI, you can set these environment variables in the `/etc/ecs/ecs.config` file and then restart the agent\.
 You can also write these configuration variables to your container instances with Amazon EC2 user data at launch time\.
-For more information, see [Bootstrapping Container Instances with Amazon EC2 User Data](bootstrap_container_instance.md)\.
+For more information, see [Bootstrapping container instances with Amazon EC2 user data](bootstrap_container_instance.md)\.

 If you are manually starting the Amazon ECS container agent \(for non Amazon ECS\-optimized AMIs\), you can use these environment variables in the docker run command that you use to start the agent\.
 Use these variables with the syntax `--env=VARIABLE_NAME=VARIABLE_VALUE`\.
 For sensitive information, such as authentication credentials for private repositories, you should store your agent environment variables in a file and pass them all at one time with the `--env-file path_to_env_file` option\.